sqlxpert/aws-tag-sched-ops/readme.md

 ## Operation-Enabling Tags

-* To enable an operation, tag the resource with an enabling tag from this table.
-The value does not matter; leave it blank.
+* To enable an operation, tag the resource with a tag from this table.
+The tag value does not matter; leave it blank.

   |AWS Resource|Start|Create Image|Reboot then Create Image|Reboot|Create Snapshot|Create Snapshot then Stop|Stop|
   |--|--|--|--|--|--|--|--|